arduino-libraries/WiFi101/docs/api.md

 ### `ConnectSSL()`
 #### Description
 Connect to the IP address and port specified in the constructor using the SSL protocol.
 The method connectSSL is required when the server provides only HTTPS connections.
-Before using this metod, it is required to load the SSL certificate used by the server into the Arduino WiFi Shield 101.
+Before using this method, it is required to load the SSL certificate used by the server into the Arduino WiFi Shield 101.
 The shield comes already loaded with certificates and it should be ready to use.
 To change or upload new SSL certificates you should follow the procedures that will be made available. connectSSL() also supports DNS lookups when using a domain name (ex:google.com).

 #### Syntax
 ```